On this page...

 Help Text

-- Use a font size of at least 12 points, and avoid using italics for text.
+- Use a font size of at least 12pt and avoid using italics for text.

 - Every image must include alt text that describes what the image shows.